mateus-cortiano/poker-eval/README.md

 # poker-eval
-a simple python poker hand evaluator
+a python poker hand evaluator

 - hand_evaluator.py:
   this is the base of the project.